 Anyone planning on replacing flooring in your house soon?
-I'm hoping this post will help you out as I show you how I removed all the baseboards on our main level.
+We’ve been working on our main floor remodel and had to remove baseboards.
+This post will help you out as I show you how I removed all the baseboards on our main level.
 We took out carpet and laminate wood flooring and replaced it with better laminate and tile.

 In order to cut costs and save us a ton of time by not having to cut new baseboard pieces we decided to re-use all the existing baseboards.
 It really was a life saver to do it this way, because look at all the tiny pieces we have going around rounded corners.
 I’m so glad we didn’t have to cut all those!